kbabioch/otca/README.md

 setup and maintain a simple [public-key infrastructure][x509].
 Currently it consists of:

- - otca: A script to quickly generate two certificates signed by a single certificate authority
+ - otca: A script to quickly generate a pair of certificates signed by a single certificate authority

  - certck: A script that checks certificates for their expire date